Sovereignty Symposium XXXVIII Agenda

 Panel A: The Power to Define: Storytelling, Law, and Indigenous Sovereignty

-• Mary Kathryn Nagle
+Mary Kathryn Nagle (Cherokee), Attorney and Playwright

 Panel B: Expanding the Marketplace: Tribal Commerce and the Future of Economic Self-Determination